SoSly/EcoTale/docs/mobs/bats/AI Behavior Architecture.md

 ### Colony Communication

 Colony Communication is not a separate component—it's a pattern describing how bats share discovered resource locations.
-Storage lives on RoostBlockEntity; bats query and report via their HOME reference.
+Storage lives in the roost entry (chunk capability); bats query and report via their HOME reference.

 **The pattern:**

 - **Discovery:** During foraging, bats detect crops and water sources within range
 - **Reporting:** Bats report discoveries to their home roost's knowledge store
-- **Storage:** RoostBlockEntity maintains a set of known resource locations with timestamps
+- **Storage:** Roost entry maintains a set of known resource locations with timestamps
 - **Query:** Bats query colony knowledge when selecting foraging destinations
 - **Expiration:** Stale entries expire when resources are removed or time elapses